-SECTION 2-THE DUTCH PERIOD
+SECTION 2.-THE DUTCH PERIOD.

 Brief reference has been made to the arrival of the Dutch as one of the causes that contributed to the decline of Portuguese prosperity in India.
 The enterprise of the East India Company from Holland was confined mainly to the islands of the Eastern Archipelago-to the islands of Java, Borneo, etc., and Ceylon.
 The footing they gained in India itself was comparatively brief, and left no lasting impress such as it has in Ceylon.
 There was a time when some families of Dutch descent were to be found in Pulicat on the Coromandel Coast.
 But when that settlement was annexed by the British, most of the families emigrated to Batavia.
-To-day it is difficult to find at Pulicat any who claim Dutch origin.
+Others have died out, and it would to-day be difficult to find at Pulicat any who claim Dutch origin.
+The Dutch established themselves in Ceylon, and flourished there until the island was wrested from them by the British in 1803.
+Their descendants of mixed blood in Ceylon are known as Burghers, and they have played an important and prominent part in the public administration of that island from the time it has been a British possession.
+They did not experience the adverse conditions under which the Indo-Portuguese struggled during and after the days of Portuguese prosperity in India.
+From the commencement of their history as a race, they have filled an important place in the commercial, social and economic life of the island, where they have been described as'" the wheels that work the government."
+Strictly speaking their history does not belong to India.
+But in passing it may be remarked that there are indications that their former prosperity and political standing are waning under the advance of education and the political enlightenment of their Tamil and Singhalese fellow-countrymen.
+Unless they maintain a high level of education and engage more extensively in trade, commerce and industries, it is not likely that they will retain their former status in competition with the native inhabitants of Ceylon.
+There are indications that they are conscious of the altered circumstances in which they live, and that they are determined to face the emergencies of the hour.